Machine learning essentially uses algorithms to create more accurate predictions. These algorithms can be:

 Reinforcement learning takes the most appropriate action by learning from experiences and adjusting its actions accordingly.
 There are rewards for correct actions taken and penalties for wrong ones.
 This helps the system learn the correct actions to take.

 Reinforcement learning is popular in video games, robotics, and navigation.
-In video games, for example, the game determines the environment, and every movement of the reinforcement agent will establish its state.
+In video games, for example, the game defines the environment, and every movement made by the reinforcement learning agent determines the agent’s current state.
 The agent will receive feedback through rewards and penalizations, which affect the game score.

 There are two types of reinforcement learning algorithms: